chrisjwelly/notes/android-dev/udacity-kotlin.md

 Using Udacity's "Developing Adroid Apps with Kotlin" [tutorial](https://www.udacity.com/course/ud9012).

+This document contains notes on:
+* Lesson 1: Build your First App
+* Lesson 2: Layout
+* Lesson 7: RecyclerView

 # Lesson 1: Build your First App

 1-8 are skipped as they are just miscellaneous introductions.